medavox/articles/scifi story ideas.md

 of the food chain -- including dinosaurs

 Some were so intelligent that they did it too quickly to leave behind a fossil record.
-We just happen to less efficient hunters and more efficient builders than previous species
+We just happen to less efficient hunters and more efficient builders than previous intelligent species

 ---

-Semi-apocalypse caused by Yellowstone's supervolcano eruptin.
+Semi-apocalypse caused by Yellowstone's supervolcano eruption.
 The USA as a country is immediately wiped out (effectively is no longer a noticable national entity; pockets of humanity did survive on the continent), and Russia becomes a sinister, unrivalled militaristic bully

 ---

 Story where humans deal with a threat to their existence successfully, because people form armed gangs easily when they perceive an external threat.
-We biologically and culturally hardwired to kill the 'other'.
+We are biologically and culturally hardwired to kill the 'other'.
 Dealing with these armed militiae is more of an issue, and will take more time than the original threat

 ---